-Therefore this retailer worked with Supplier Engagement specialists Solutions 4 Retail Brands (S4RB) to implement online quality dashboards that shared customer feedback with suppliers and resulted in a 17% reduction in complaints in less than twelve months.
+Therefore, this retailer worked with Supplier Engagement specialists Solutions for Retail Brands (S4RB) to implement online quality dashboards that shared customer feedback with suppliers, resulting in a 17% reduction in complaints in less than twelve months.

-The world wide growth in private label retail is, in large part, due to their higher retail margins - typically 5 to 20% higher than comparable proprietary brands (Source: McGoldrick).
-But gone are the days where private label means ‘the cheap alternative’.
+The worldwide growth in private label retail is, in large part, due to their higher retail margins - typically 5 to 20% higher than comparable proprietary brands (Source: McGoldrick).
+But long gone are the days where private label means ‘the cheap alternative’.
 Private label teams are required to put a high priority on product quality.